 Every time our haggling efforts are rewarded with a significant price discount, our brain triggers neurochemicals – hello Dopamine & Serotonin – that make us feel absolutely great.
 That explains why some of us get totally addicted to haggling!

 Add a sunny destination (and a few cocktails…) to the mix, and you have the PERFECT recipe to spend a joyful winter.
 Oh, and did we mention that in winter, hotels and airfares tend to be cheaper vs the rest of the year, sweaty summer crowds are a dim memory, and there are even plenty of cultural events happening?
 What more can you ask for?

 So start packing your summer clothes, because this winter we take you where the sun shines and temperatures stay above 15°C/60°F!

 Haggling + Sunny Holiday: A Winning Combination

-But for those of us who are uncomfortable with the cold but still can’t resist to answer the call for flea market shopping and haggling, there are a few affordable destinations like Italy, Spain, Portugal or Southern France which are also renown for their flea markets and pleasant climate in winter.
+But for those of us who are uncomfortable with the cold but still can’t resist answering the call for flea market shopping and haggling, there are a few affordable destinations like Italy, Spain, Portugal or Southern France which are also renown for their flea markets and pleasant climate in winter.

-Singapore, Goa and Bangkok: 3 Unique Shopping Experiences
+Singapore, Goa, and Bangkok: 3 Unique Shopping Experiences

 Miles away from air-conditioned malls, Singapore’s street markets offer a unique and thrilling shopping experience.
 And while Goa’s flea markets are famous for their Hippies operated workshops, Bangkok’s are all about the hipster and underground Thai culture.